IU SMART Lab Team

 Curriculum Vitae

 Dr. Min received the NSF CAREER Award in 2019, and has received numerous awards from Purdue University, including the Purdue Polytechnic Institute Outstanding Faculty in Discovery Award in 2019, the Purdue's Department of Computer and Information Technology Outstanding Graduate Mentor Award in 2019, the Purdue's Department of Computer and Information Technology Outstanding Faculty in Discovery Award in 2019 and 2021, Purdue Focus Award in 2019, and the Purdue Polytechnic Institute Interdisciplinary Research Collaboration Award in 2021.
 He was named a Purdue University Faculty Scholar in 2021, which is one of the highest research honors at Purdue where the University Faculty Scholars Program recognizes outstanding faculty who are on an accelerated path for academic distinction.
 He also led the Purdue-Hongik Team that placed as a finalist in the NASA Space Robotics Challenge Phase 2.
 His research has been supported by various external funding agencies including the NSF, NIFA, NIJ, and UNSA.
-He has published over 30 peer-reviewed journal papers and over 60 peer-reviewed conference papers.
+He has published over 100 peer-reviewed journal and conference papers.
 He has served as an associate editor of the IEEE International Conference on Robotics and Automation (ICRA) and a co-organizer of the NSF workshop to Explore US/Korean Collaboration in Human-Friendly Co-Robotic Technologies.

 If you want to know more about him, you may check his official profiles out at,